 2) The industry P / E ratio mentioned above is for the financial year ended March 31, 2024.

-3) We have considered industry PE as 39.30 of Shiv Aum Steel Limited as there is no other exact peer except Shiv Aum Steel Limited.
+3) We have considered PE of Shiv Aum Steel Limited to be the industry PE there is no other comparable peer.

 Comparison with Listed Industry Peers: